richardhundt/shine/README.md

 This comes with a couple of caveats.
 First, the compiler needs to load and evaluate the module at compile time, so if the module's code has side effects (such as sending an email), then this will happen when the code is *compiled*.
-This is the only case where the compiler does any sort of early linking or binding.
+This is the only case (along with `import macro ...` statement) where the compiler does any sort of early linking or binding.

 Secondly, if the function to be used as the macro implementation is declared in the same compilation unit, then it must be declared in